How do you know if your hormones are out of balance?

 The majority of hormonal issues are hypothalamic dysfunction because the hypothalamus controls all of your hormones.

 If you’re having symptoms of low thyroid, meaning tiredness, constipation, hair loss, or low body temperature, supporting your hypothalamus can help.

 Hair loss can be a sign of hormonal imbalance too, including low estrogen, high testosterone, low thyroid, high cortisol, and low DHEA.
 And excess body and facial hair in women usually indicate unbound or excess testosterone and high DHEA.

 One of the biggest complaints I see in my patients is that they’re sick and tired of being sick and tired.

-Their hormonal imbalance has been going on for a long time, and oftentimes, they’ve been given medications to manage their symptoms, but what they really need is to get their hormones back into balance.
+Their hormonal imbalance has been going on for a long time.
+Oftentimes, they’ve been given medications to manage their symptoms.
+But what they really need is to get their hormones back into balance.

 Then, be sure to address your concerns with your healthcare provider.

 There are many other symptoms of hormonal imbalance.
 To discuss them, join me in our hormone support group which you can get access to through our free Hormone Reboot Training.
 That way, if you have any questions about what might be going on in your body, I can answer them for you.